myusername-dot/cube-lab-3D/README.md

 This project is written with a [libGDX](https://libgdx.com/).

-The application generates difficult to navigate mazes of any size.
+The application generates difficult to navigate mazes.
 ____

 ### Preview gif: